-Working Gear’s mandate is to relieve poverty by providing interview clothing and industry appropriate clothing and gear to low-income or unemployed individuals in search of employment.
+Working Gear’s mandate is to relieve poverty by providing interview clothing and industry appropriate gear to low-income or unemployed individuals in search of employment.

 Many of our clients have been unemployed for long periods and cannot afford the clothing needed to find a job.
-Many have difficulty accessing paid employment because they lack appropriate attire.
-Our goal is to reduce or eliminate this barrier to unemployment.
+Many have difficulty finding work because they lack the appropriate attire.
+Our goal is to reduce or eliminate this barrier.

-We do this by providing free good quality used or new clothing and gear, from construction clothing and steel-toed boots to business casual attire and suits.
+We do this by providing new and gently used items, from high vis rain gear and steel-toed boots to business casual attire and suits.
 We also offer a barber service.
-Clients are referred to Working Gear’s shop by appointment through community agencies assisting the unemployed.
+Clients are referred to our shop by appointment through community agencies assisting the unemployed.

 Board of Directors

 Working Gear is almost entirely managed and run by a team of volunteers.
 We have a diverse volunteer Board of Directors and Advisors, who are all dedicated to ensuring the organization is a success.
 Click on each team member’s name to find out more about them.

 Sarah Beley, Director